Post-Discectomy Rehabilitation | Shift Spinal Health

 Protect & Reduce Inflammation

-• Prioritise controlled movement — avoid complete rest
+• Prioritise gentle, controlled movement within surgical guidelines

 • Short walks, gentle range of motion only